bgreen158/SDEV140_Final_Project/README.md

 You can download Python here: https://www.python.org/downloads/

 # Running the game
-Once you download the latest release of Python to your computer, just double click the .py file located in the latest full release and enjoy!
+Once you download the latest release of Python to your computer, just double click the .py file located in the latest full release to run the game and enjoy!